Cranberry Police: Body Found Inside Burning Car That Exploded In Parking Lot Of Restaurant

 Police said they responded Friday around 5 p.m. after a call came in for a car explosion in the parking lot of the restaurant on Route 228.

 After extinguishing the burning vehicle, police found the body.
-State police and the fire marshal are on the scene investigating.
+State police and the fire marshal were on the scene investigating.

+The car, which was towed away from the scene, was in a secluded corner of the parking lot.

 The tow truck just arrived to remove the car from the scene in Cranberry. @KDKA pic.twitter.com/RQRSn9ydng